How to build an emergency fund

 Where to stash your emergency fund

 There are a couple of good options, and they depend once again on your specific circumstances.
-If you are just starting to build your emergency fund, I'd stick with a high interest savings account.
+If you are just starting to build your emergency fund, I'd stick with a high interest savings account like those I track on Dough Roller.
 Once you've built up a cushion, you can look to get some higher rates with CDs.
 I like the Ally Bank long-term certificates of deposit because they have relatively low penalties for early withdrawal.

 As a related matter, you can also create a CD ladder to take advantage of high rates while maintaining access to your funds.
 With current rates at historically low levels, however, sticking with a savings account is probably the best option.